barchart/alerting-service-public/docs/content/quick_start.md

 ## Environments

-Two instances of the Barchart Alert Service are always running:
+Two instances of the Barchart Alerting Service are always running:

 #### Demo